idptools/dodo/README.md

    correctly, and regions are identified per chain, but rebuilding unmodelled regions of an EM assembly against the deposited sequence isn't wired up yet.

+6. **A few marginal steric contacts survive, at region junctions.** Measured over the 117-structure corpus: **21 contacts across 117 structures**, between 2.2 Å and 3.2 Å against a 3.20 Å limit.
+None is below the 1.00 Å impossible floor, and none appears in an unmodified input.
+See [Junction contacts](#junction-contacts) for the cause and the measured trade-off.

+7. **A region that fails to build can be built *through* by one built before it.** Regions are built in order of constraint — loops, then connecting IDRs, then terminal IDRs — and a region that fails keeps its input coordinates.
+A region built *later* now avoids those coordinates, but one built earlier already committed.
+Observed once in 117 structures, on AF-O14683-F1, where a loop was built into space that an IDR later failed to vacate.

+### Junction contacts

+Almost all of the residual contacts have one cause, and it is worth stating precisely because the fix is a real trade-off rather than an oversight.

+When DODO rebuilds a region, the region's *anchors* — the fixed residues on either side — must be partly exempt from clash checking, because a residue bonded to an anchor legitimately comes closer to its backbone than the clash distance.
+Measured over 649,658 sequence-neighbour pairs from the human proteome, an alpha carbon sits 2.379 Å from the next residue's N at the 0.1st percentile and 3.280 Å at the median — so the *median* real junction is already inside the 3.20 Å limit.

+That exemption currently applies to the whole region rather than only to the residue actually bonded to the anchor.
+So a residue 3 to 16 positions further along, which has no such licence, can also be placed against the anchor's backbone.

+The correct fix is to scope the exemption per residue, which requires the conformation engine to know which step it is placing.
+The blunt alternative — exempting only the anchor's alpha carbon — was measured over 36 structures and is **not** an improvement: contacts fall from 19 to 1, but region build failures rise from 2 to 8.
+Losing six whole regions to unmodified AlphaFold spaghetti is a worse outcome for a figure than six contacts a fraction of an Ångström inside the limit, so 2.0 keeps the wider exemption.
+The per-residue fix is the first thing after 2.0.

 ### Atoms in the output

 Regions DODO does **not** rebuild keep every atom they arrived with.
 Folded domains are moved as